 The instances, where the court staff may act under the authority of the court as a processor, are therefore to be deemed as rare.
 Given the dependence of this setting upon the specifics of the national organisation of judiciary and particularities of the relationship between judicial and governmental bodies, it is not feasible to provide a general assessment of this setting with regards to the obligations of the court as a processor.
 Additionally, these obligations may be modified through the national legislation in order to preserve the functional independence of judiciary in accordance with Recital 20.

-Chapter 8: Administrative fines
+Chapter 8: Administrative fines and right to compensation

+Pursuant to the explicitly formulated principle of accountability, the data controller is responsible and liable for the compliance with the GDPR and the ability to demonstrate such (Article 5 para.
+2 GDPR).
+This responsibility in case of legal entities or public authorities falls to their statutory body as the executive and managerial representative of the entity.
+Non-compliance may lead to sanctions by the DPA as well as direct claims to compensation by the affected natural person.

 The supervisory regime under GDPR introduces harmonized general conditions for imposing of administrative fines under Article 83 and 84.
 Given the specific position of the judiciary and the court staff the applicable rules are likely to be modified through specific national legislation.
 As already mentioned earlier in this review, it is likely that the supervisory role shall not be exercised by the data protection authority, but more likely through a specific judicial body or various courts.
-The liability for compliance with the data protection regulation by the court is to be held by the court statutory body, i.e. the court president, or as the case may be the chairman or magistrate.
 Despite the theoretical amount of applicable administrative fine for non-compliance, it is likely to presume, that these forms of sanctions shall function merely as motivation for court administration to ensure compliance, rather than applied instrument of its enforcement.
 Unduly formal pursuit of supervisory capacity over the court may otherwise interfere in judicial independence and effective functioning of the courts in their judicial capacity.

+Additionally, and irrespective of possible alternative claims under the rights to protection of personality and privacy, the GDPR provides for direct claim to compensation by the affected natural person pursuant to Article 82.
+This right encompasses material as well as non-material damage suffered as a result of an infringement of the GDPR (Article 82 para.
+1 GDPR).
+The joint and several liability meets all data controllers, who were involved in the processing, as well as data processors, who overstepped the instructions of the data controller (Article 82 para.
+2-5 GDPR).
+The appropriate procedural laws of the Member State shall apply, whereas some Member States have in place specific procedure for claim against public entities and the State, which have to be observed in case of claims against the court.
+The court staff may be held liable for the damage caused through an infringement of the GDPR under conditions and to a limit set pursuant to the national employment law or specific legislation aimed at civil servants or court staff in particular.

 Chapter 9: Relevant case law of CJEU and ECHR where court staff are involved